joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 - Clock drift & skew (1–2 paragraphs)

+  A notable challenge of distributed systems is clients with different clocks.
+Computers use quartz clocks, which can lead to clock drift over time.
+Clock drift is defined as the difference between a client's clock rate and a perfect clock rate.

+  Clock skew is another notable concept

 - Mention of synchronization (NTP/GPS) without details

 As a result, physical clocks cannot provide a reliable global ordering of events.
 For this reason, distributed systems often rely on logical notions of time instead.

 **14.2 Logical Time and Event Ordering in TF2**
 - One paragraph defining logical time (informal)

+Logical clocks are a unique mechanic found in distributed systems.
+Logical clocks ensure ordering is maintained between clients.

 - One paragraph mapping to TF2:
   - Server ticks
   - Command numbers
   - Snapshot sequence IDs
-- One sentence acknowledging Lamport/vector clocks without diving in

-While distributed systems research formalizes logical time through mechanisms such as Lamport and vector clocks, Team Fortress 2 employs a simplified model based on server-enforced tick ordering, which is sufficient for its centralized architecture.
+- One sentence acknowledging Lamport/vector clocks without diving in While distributed systems research formalizes logical time through mechanisms such as Lamport and vector clocks, Team Fortress 2 employs a simplified model based on server-enforced tick ordering, which is sufficient for its centralized architecture.

 ## 15. Quality of Service (QoS) / Network Prioritization